3 Reproducible workflows

 3.6.3 Code review

 Having dealt with all of these aspects of style, we can turn to code review.
 This is the process of having another person go through and critique the code.
+Many professional writers have editors, and code review is the closest that we come to that in data science.
 Code review is a critical part of writing code, and Irving et al. (2021, 465) describe it as “the most effective way to find bugs”.
 It is especially helpful, although quite daunting, when learning to code because getting feedback is a great way to improve.

 Go out of your way to be polite and collegial when reviewing another person’s code.
 Small aspects to do with style, things like spacing and separation, should have been taken care of by a linter and styler, but if not, then make a general recommendation about that.
 Most of your time as a code reviewer in data science should be spent on aspects such as: